Joshua-Byrd/HeadlineAnalysis/README.md

 ## Motivation

-With most news shared online being consumed based solely on its headline (often without reading the full article) it’s important to understand how tone, sentiment, and bias interact.
+With most news shared online being consumed based solely on its headline (often without even clicking through to read the linked information), it’s important to understand how tone, sentiment, and bias interact.
 This analysis investigates whether headlines from left- or right-skewing sources differ meaningfully in sentiment, and whether sentiment correlates with source bias or reliability ratings.

 ## Key Findings

 - **Slight tone difference**: Left-skewing sources showed slightly more positive average sentiment than right-skewing sources (mean difference = 0.08)
 - **Statistically significant, but small effect**: While this difference was significant (*p* < 0.001), it was **not practically meaningful** (*Cohen’s d* = 0.19)
-- **Greater variability on the right**: Right-skewing headlines showed a broader spread of sentiment scores, with more extremely negative values
+- **Greater variability on the right**: Right-skewing headlines showed a broader spread of sentiment scores, with a higher frequency of negative values
 - **No strong correlations**:
   - Sentiment vs. bias direction: *r* = –0.07
   - Sentiment vs. bias strength: *r* = –0.10